tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 ## Code Blocks

 Code Blocks allow developers to create variations that execute different code paths.
-CodeBlocks are declared as static variables and then can be accessed anywhere in your application.
+Code Blocks are declared as static variables and then can be accessed anywhere in your application.
 For example, one use case might be to test various checkout flows.

 **Note: The syntax for Code Blocks was changed in version 1.0+**